k0sproject/k0s/README.md

 ## Smoke test

+Additionally to the requirements for building k0s, the smoke tests _do_ require a local Go installation. you can run `./vars.sh go_version` in a terminal to find out the version that's being used to build k0s.
+It will print the corresponding Go version to stdout.

-To run a smoke test after build:
+To run a basic smoke test after build:

 ```shell
 make check-basic